wxd1575/fikiswa-gentle-care-wp-theme/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/features/custom-domain#custom-domain)

+---

+For further customization, see comments in each PHP/CSS/JS file.
+For advanced content fields, install and configure ACF or CMB2 as needed.
 # fikiswa-gentle-care-wp-theme